omegakid1902/oboe/README.md

 ## THIS REPO IS NOT MAINTAINED

 Sadly I can not maintain Oboe anymore.
 For a great alternative, have a look at [srid/neuron](https://github.com/srid/neuron/) for you static file generation.
-If anyone would like to fork Oboe and maintain it themselves, send me an email at <km@aasrud> and I will make sure people are redirected.
+If anyone would like to fork Oboe and maintain it themselves, send me an email at km(at)aasrud.com and I will make sure people are redirected.

 <div align="center"><h1>Oboe</h1></div>